 (7 x 500) = (5 x 10) + (2*1200)

 ((3,500 - 2,450) / (3,500 + 2,450)) * 100

 A difference of +/- 5% is ok.
 A difference of +/- 5% to 10% is generally adequate.
 A difference of > +/- 10% is unacceptable and calibration of the RO instrumentation is required to ensure that you are collecting useful data.
 In the example above, the RO mass balance equation falls out of range and requires attention.

-The term stage and pass are often mistaken for the same thing in an RO system and can be confusing termonology for an RO operator.
-It is important to understand the difffernce between a 1 and 2 stage RO and a 1 and 2 pass RO.
+The terms stage and pass are often mistaken for the same thing in an RO system and can be confusing terminology for an RO operator.
+It is important to understand the differnce between a 1 and 2 stage RO and a 1 and 2 pass RO.

 In a one stage RO system, the feed water enters the RO system as one stream and exits the RO as either concentrate or permeate water.

 In a two-stage system the concentrate (or reject) from the first stage then becomes the feed water to the second stage.
 The permeate water is collected from the first stage is combined with permeate water from the second stage.
 Additional stages increase the recovery from the system.

 In a Reverse Osmosis System an array describes the physical arrangement of the pressure vessels in a 2 stage system.
 Pressure vessels contain RO membranes (usually from 1 to 6 RO membranes are in a pressure vessel).
 Each stage can have a certain amount of pressure vessels with RO membranes.
 The reject of each stage then becomes the feed stream for the next successive stage.
 The 2 stage RO system displayed on the previous page is a 2:1 array which means that the concentrate (or reject) of the first 2 RO vessels is fed to the next 1 vessel.